 We have more salt bins located in the parish for use during these bad weather conditions, plus extra stock of salt and grit if needed to refill bins.

 Please remember the salt in the bins is intended for use on the public highway and pavements only, and that bins have been sighted in their locations for a specific reason.

 There is no law against people clearing pavements or public spaces.
 Ministers have repeatedly welcomed "public-spiritedness" and said "common sense" and "benefit of the doubt" should always prevail when considering litigation.

-Please help your neighbours and the elderly during these recent icy conditions.
+Please help your neighbours and the elderly during icy conditions.
 Thank you

-Please see below locations the salt bins are...
+Please see below locations of the community salt bins ...

 Chinnor Hill –

 1 at Hill Top Lane entrance